tradingview/charting-library-examples/ios-swift/README.md

 # TradingView Charting Library iOS (Swift version) Integration Example

-The earliest supported version of the charting library for these examples is `v23.043`.
+Latest tested version of the library with this example is `v27.006`.

 ## How to start